 Opportunities to Raise Awareness

-Collecting wastes from rivers and beaches is a good opportunity to raise awareness.
-The Social Sports Initiative, a non-profit association in Japan, has organised Spo Gomi, a competition to collect wastes in Japan and where a team of five compete for points calculated based on the type of waste.
-A research shows that such competitions attract more people to join clean-up events.
-According to the organiser of the event, such activities raise environmental awareness (Bay, personal communication, 2012).
-Spo Gomi events are organised by local governments in, for example, the cities of Tokyo and Yokohama and the prefectures of Aomori, Fukui, Saitama, and Wakayama.
-Busch (2019) pointed out that, based on the interviews with participants of beach clean-ups in Europe, experience-based learning at beach clean-ups has the potential to directly change people’s perceptions about plastic that can drive new pro-environmental plastic behaviours.
-Thus, public participation in cleaning up plastic waste in the environment may lead to the reduction of littering and other behavioural change.
+Collecting waste from rivers and beaches is a good opportunity to raise awareness.
+The Social Sports Initiative, a non-profit association in Japan, organised Spo Gomi, a competition to collect waste, whereby a team of five competes for points calculated based on the type of waste.
+Research shows such competitions attract more people to join clean-up events.
+The event organiser says such activities raise environmental awareness (Bay, personal communication, 2012).
+Spo Gomi events are organised by local governments in the cities of Tokyo and Yokohama and the prefectures of Aomori, Fukui, Saitama, and Wakayama.

 AQUA (2019), Danone–AQUA Unveils the Learnings from Implementing the Ocean Cleanup’s Interceptor 001, A Solution for Indonesia’s Cleaner Oceans. https://aqua.co.id/en/danone-aqua-unveils-the-learnings-from-implementing-the-ocean-cleanups-interceptor-001-a-solution-for-indonesias-cleaner-oceans-1 (accessed 22 April 2020).

-Busch, J. R. (2019), Reframing Plastic through Experiences at a Beach Clean-up – A Frame Analysis of Experience-based Learnings at A Beach Clean-up for Creating Knowledge, Building Responsibility and Motivation to Shape Individuals’ Pro-Environmental Plastic Behaviours. https://stud.epsilon.slu.se/14630/1/busch_j_r_190620.pdf (accessed 16 April 2020).
+J R Busch, (2019), Reframing Plastic through Experiences at a Beach Clean-up – A Frame Analysis of Experience-based Learnings at A Beach Clean-up for Creating Knowledge, Building Responsibility and Motivation to Shape Individuals’ Pro-Environmental Plastic Behaviours. https://stud.epsilon.slu.se/14630/1/busch_j_r_190620.pdf (accessed 16 April 2020).

 Deutsche Welle (DW) Indonesia (2020).
 Sungai Citarum Bisa Bebas Plastik!
-Bagaimana Caranya?.
-[The Citarum River Can Be Plastic Free!
-How Does It Work?]
-[Video file]. https://www.youtube.com/watch?v=YQroo5vNpsg (accessed 16 April 2020).
+Bagaimana Caranya?
+(The Citarum River Can Be Plastic Free!
+How Does It Work?)
+(Video file). https://www.youtube.com/watch?v=YQroo5vNpsg (accessed 16 April 2020).

 Kagawa Prefecture (2020), Information on Marine Litter in Kagawa Prefecture (in Japanese). https://www.pref.kagawa.lg.jp/kankyokanri/satoumi/umigomi/index.htm (accessed 21 April 2020).